Dora-heita: Production

 The film was planned and written by the Yonki-no-kai, a group of four of Japan's most notable directors: Kon Ichikawa, Masaki Kobayashi, Keisuke Kinoshita, and Akira Kurosawa in 1969.
-Financial losses of a previous film in 1970 meant that funds were not available for filming Dora-heita.
+The commercial failure of Dodes'ka-den meant that funds were not available for filming Dora-heita.

 Many years later, after the deaths of the other three partners, Ichikawa was able to produce the film.
 The film includes cinematography by Yukio Isohata and a musical score by Kensaku Tanikawa.

-The film was screened at the Berlin Film Festival in 2000 and the Japanese FIlm Festival.
+The film was screened at the Berlin International Film Festival in 2000 and the Japanese Film Festival.

+Reception

+Variety gave a mixed review and said the film lacks energy and muscularity of samurai classics of the 1950s and 60s but noted the solid production, efficient camerawork, and striking musical score.
+The Times Online called it "a witty, mellow period film".